-During some operations you may not want to run all the saw blades.
-If you intend to operate the resaw with one or more heads not cutting, remove the blade from the saw heads that will not be used.
+If operating the resaw with one or more heads not cutting, remove the blade from the saw heads that will not be used.

 Follow Steps 1-2 as before to tension remaining blades.
 The tension assemblies of heads without blades will contact a stop bracket and allow the tensioning system to operate as if all the heads had blades installed.